4 Case Studies Of Real-Time Viral Marketing Responses

 3. Tide Tackled The Tide Pod Eating Challenge

 In 2012, P&G released a new form of detergent, Tide Pods.
-The combination of stain remover, color protector and detergent all in one little pod is such a life-saver for millennials.
-It saves so much time from pouring out the right amount of detergent and trying to figure out the ratio between that and other fabric conditioner.
+The combination of stain remover, color protector, and detergent all in one little pod is such a life-saver for millennials.
+It saves so much time from pouring out the right amount of detergent and trying to figure out the ratio between that and other fabric conditioners.
 However, at around the beginning of 2018, a weird Tide Pod eating challenge went viral on YouTube.

 The Tide Pod challenge became a video trend involving people popping the detergent pods and chewing on it.
 Many teenagers posted videos of them doing the challenge, even some major YouTube influencers.
 This viral trend, however, led to major health issues.
-According to the American of Poison Control Centers, in the first month of 2018 alone, at least 86 cases of intentional misuse of the laundry detergent were reported among teenagers, while there were only 53 in total in 2017.
+According to the American of Poison Control Centers, in the first month of 2018 alone, at least 86 cases of intentional misuse of laundry detergent were reported among teenagers, while there were only 53 in total in 2017.
 It was so bad that YouTube had to delete all the Tide Pod Challenge videos.
-You'd think kids are smart enough to not consume laundry detergent, something that's used washing clothes.
-Naturally the moment inspired a meme world that went crazy about the challenge as well.
+You'd think kids are smart enough to not consume laundry detergent, something that's used in washing clothes.
+Naturally, the moment inspired a meme world that went crazy about the challenge as well.
 Some people even concluded that people eat Tide Pods because the color combination reminds them of candy.

 Instead of burying its head in the sand and waiting for the negative publicity to pass, Tide created a meme-like video featuring Rob Gronkowski exclaiming that Tide Pods are not for anything but washing clothes.

-By using memes as a language that teenagers are prone to, Tide's response to the deadly viral challenge was shared 94,000 times on twitter.
+By using memes as a language that teenagers are prone to, Tide's response to the deadly viral challenge was shared 94,000 times on Twitter.

 4. ASOS Responded To Their Misprinted Bags

-Unlike the examples we mentioned above, social media also enables brands to respond in real time to their own mistakes.
+Unlike the examples we mentioned above, social media also enables brands to respond in real-time to their own mistakes.
 ASOS was able to respond to their misprinted bags with a sense of humor.
 Their fast response gave them a chance to laugh at themselves before everyone else made a comment about it.
 It also allows them to establish a brand personality that's more relevant to their customers.